Appendix U — SPSS Tutorial: Factorial ANOVA

 Part B — Mixed factorial ANOVA: One between-subjects factor (Group) combined with one within-subjects factor (Time), testing whether strength trajectories differ between groups across a 12-week program.

-Both analyses use core_session.csv.
+Both analyses use core_session_ch16.csv, a single wide-format file with one row per participant.
 You should be comfortable with one-way ANOVA (Chapter 14 tutorial) and repeated measures ANOVA (Chapter 15 tutorial) before proceeding.

-• Variables used (Part A): strength_kg, group, sex_category; filter to time = "post"
+• Variables used (Part A): sex_category, group, strength_post

-• Variables used (Part B): strength_kg, group, time; all participants, all time points
+• Variables used (Part B): group, strength_pre, strength_mid, strength_post

 TipSave your work before starting